Acheikh Ibn-Oumar: Under president Deby (1987-2005)

 In December 1999, Ibn-Oumar became the leader of a new political grouping, the Comité politique d'action et de liaison (CPAL).
+The CPAL consisted of an alliance between the CDR and three other armed groups, including the National Front of Chad (FNT), the Movement for Democracy and Justice in Chad (MJDT) and the Movement for the Unity of the Republic (MUR).

+Chadian civil war (2005-2010)

 In 2006 the CDR joined the UFDD alliance in opposition to President Déby, but Oumar left the UFDD in April 2007, and founded the UFDD-F with Aboud Mackaye.